jas0nle/cta-tracker-project/README.md

 ### (ID number)
 A user can input a valid ID number to directly search for that station.

+### change username
+Prompts the user to input a new username that they want to change their current one to.

 ### quit
 Exits the program.